theKageEth/hardhat-SimpleStorage/README.md

-#SimpleStorage contract using hardhat example - Thanks to Patrick Collins.
+#SimpleStorage contract using hardhat with ethers v6 - Thanks to Patrick Collins.

 ```diff